nrodr047/basics/README.md

 # basics
-Repository contains examples of basic searches with specified time complexities.
+Repository contains examples of algorithm theory and basic searches with specified time complexities.